ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

       ---------------- -------
       fortinet.fortios 1.0.6

 To search other paths for collections, use the ``-p`` option.
 Specify multiple search paths by separating them with a ``:``.
-The list of paths specified on the command line will be added to the begining of the configured collections search paths.
+The list of paths specified on the command line will be added to the beginning of the configured collections search paths.

 .. code-block:: shell